 Pros: Easy to clean because food doesn't stick, most brands are inexpensive.

-Cons: Nonstick coatings are notoriously short-lived and need to be replaced every few years; PTFE nonstick has to be babied to get as long a life as possible out of it.
+Cons: Nonstick coatings are short-lived and need to be replaced every few years; PTFE nonstick has to be babied to get as long a life as possible out of it--so no high heat, no metal utensils, no abrasive scrub pads, and no dishwasher.

 If you're concerned about using PTFE, or have people in your household incapable of using it correctly (e.g., no high heat, no dishwasher, no metal utensils, no cooking spray), ceramic nonstick is a viable option.
-But know that you will be replacing the pan frequently.
+But know that you will be replacing any nonstick pan frequently.

 Ceramic Nonstick Cookware